English - Writing

 We aim to ensure that all pupils:

-In life, words are extremely important and powerful.
+are extremely important and powerful.
 Without words, we would find it incredibly difficult to communicate, our thoughts, feelings, dreams, hopes and fears.
-They are vehicles of communication and as such the ability to understand, say, read and write them is of paramount importance to enable us all to communicate and enjoy the many riches that the spoken and written word has to offer.
+They are vehicles of communication and as such the ability to understand, say, read and write them is of paramount importance to enable us all to communicate and enjoy the many riches that the spoken and written word has to offer. words

 We recognise that writing is a complicated process and therefore, in order for children to succeed, our planning provides a range of scaffolds to support their success.
 These scaffolds include drama and role play, technology, writing for a range of purposes and audiences, explicit grammar teaching in context, exposure to high quality texts, visual and language models as well as the systematic teaching of spelling and handwriting.